 Fminphy is the value of the Minimum PHY Rate field

-The Surplus Bandwidth Allowance field is 2 octets long and specifies the excess allocation of time (and bandwidth) over and above the stated application rates required to transport an MSDU or A-MSDU belonging to the TS in this TSPEC.
+The Surplus Bandwidth Allowance field is present in a TSPEC element when the Type subfield is 0; otherwise absent.
+The Surplus Bandwidth Allowance field specifies the excess allocation of time (and bandwidth) over and above the stated application rates required to transport an MSDU or A-MSDU belonging to the TS in this TSPEC.
 This field is represented as an unsigned binary number and, when specified, is greater than 0.
 The 13 least significant bits (LSBs) indicate the decimal part while the three MSBs indicate the integer part of the number.
 This field takes into account the retransmissions, as the rate information does not include retransmissions.
 It represents the ratio of over-the-air bandwidth (i.e., time that the scheduler allocates for the transmission of MSDUs or A-MSDUs at the required rates) to bandwidth of the transported MSDUs or A-MSDUs required for successful transmission (i.e., time that would be necessary at the minimum PHY rate if there were no errors on the channel) to meet throughput and delay bounds under this TSPEC, when specified.
 As such, it should be greater than unity.
 (MDR2)A Surplus Bandwidth Allowance field set to 1 indicates that no additional allocation of time is requested.
 K.4.2 (Surplus Bandwidth Allocation) provides guidance on how to calculate the value for Surplus Bandwidth Allowance element(M101).

-The Medium Time field is (#123)an unsigned integer and contains the amount of time admitted to access the medium, in units of 32 ms/s.
+The Medium Time field is (#123)an unsigned integer is present in a TSPEC element when the Type subfield is 0; otherwise absent.
+The Medium Time field contains the amount of time admitted to access the medium, in units of 32 ms/s.
 This field is reserved in the ADDTS Request frame and is set by the HC in the ADDTS Response frame.
 The derivation of this field is described in K.2.2 (Deriving medium time).
 This field is not used for controlled channel access.

 The UP, Minimum Data Rate, Mean Data Rate, Peak Data Rate, Burst Size, Minimum PHY Rate, and Delay Bound fields in a TSPEC element express the QoS expectations requested by a STA, if this TSPEC element(M101) was issued by that STA, or provided by the HC, if this TSPEC element(M101) was issued by the HC, when these fields are specified with nonzero values.
 Unspecified parameters in these fields as indicated by a value of 0 indicate that the STA does not have specific requirements for these parameters if the TSPEC element(M101) was issued by that STA or that the HC does not provide any specific values for these parameters if the TSPEC element(M101) was issued by the HC.
 Annex K provides guidance on the use of the TSPEC element(M101) and the settings of values of the various fields.